Tinystep1/cmfive-docs/_tutorials/anatomy_module/addItemTable.md

 <?php echo $itemTable; ?>
 ```
 The item table is now visible on the idex action.
 Use the add new item button to add a few more items to the table.<br />
 Now we need to get our item action buttons to work properly.
 We will do this in the Edit Item Buttton section.
-Click Next below.